 To maximize your personal brand and become known in your industry, you need to create a diverse strategy.

 This will incorporate various online tools to quickly accelerate conversation, buzz, and word of mouth.

-Step 1: Create a Personal Brand “About” and Press Page
+Step 1: Create a Personal Brand About/Press Page

-One of the biggest must-have steps in building your personal brand is creating an About and Press page.
+One of the biggest must-have steps in building your personal brand is creating an About or Press page.

-By incorporating both of these into your web marketing mix, you’re letting your target market (and the media) know what’s going on with your brand, and also creating an extra opportunity to be discovered in search results.
+By incorporating this into your marketing mix, you’re letting your target market (and the media) learn more about you and keep up-to-date with your brand.

-The first step is deciding what you’ll share on your About and Press page.
+The first step is deciding what you’ll share on your About or Press page.
 For your About, give all relevant details about your education, work, and personal history.

-For your Press page, think about whether it will share press releases, a media kit, company news, media coverage, or something else?
+For your Press page, it should share press releases, a media kit, company news, and media coverage.

 If you’re not sure, ask yourself: